rebremer/azure-cosmosdb-graph-bulkexecutor-spnX509/README.md

 2. Create a self-signed certificate, service principal and add access policy to key vault
 3. Run project locally
 4. Run project as custom activity in Azure Data Factory using Azure Batch
-5. Add firewall rules on Azure Key vault
+5. Add firewall rules on Azure Key vault and Cosmos DB

 ### 1. Create a Cosmos DB graph API, Azure Keyvault and add Cosmos DB secret to key vault ###